 Workplace sexual harassment can be stressful and demoralizing, but California employees who are facing it can take steps to make it stop.
 They should not just quit or try to avoid the problem.
 People are entitled to work in an environment where sexual harassment is not taking place.

 The employee should review the company’s policy on sexual harassment and follow it, including reporting it to the appropriate person.
-If the company does not have a formal policy, the employee should report the harassment to a supervisor.
+If the company does not have a

 It is better to report the behavior sooner rather than later.
 If it is clear that the harassment is deliberate, the targets should not let it go on.
 However, they might want to gather a paper trail of the harassment.
 Verbal reports may be insufficient.
 Documentation and emails, voice mails and any other evidence should be kept.
 Once the situation has been dealt with, victims might also want to reflect on the harassment and how they might handle such a situation if it arises again.